smartfog/fogflow/doc/en/source/build.rst

-Build all components from the source code
+Build FogFlow components from the source code
 =========================================

 FogFlow can be build and installed on Linux for both ARM and X86 processors (32bits and 64bits).